chiefeh/chiefeh.github.io/docs/about.md

 ## Background

-I've worked as a technologist for 20 years, mostly fixing problems or building new systems in the classic sense of plugging firewalls into internet connections, building windows servers, desktops and laptops and then supporting people using those computers.
+I've worked as some person who tinkers with tech, mostly fixing a problem here and there or building new systems in the classic sense of plugging firewalls into internet connections, building windows servers, desktops and laptops...

 > Mostly I've been learning from other people's mistakes.